 How to do time calculations

 To add and subtract time with the time calculator you need to know the initial time you want to start with.
 For example 15 Sept.
 2012, 12:00 (British) or Sept.
 15, 2012, 11am (American).
-The calculator allows you to add or to subtract from that time, calculating the final result to the second, if needed.
+The clock calculator allows you to add or to subtract from that time, calculating the final result to the second, if needed.

 When calculating time it is important to be aware that there are exceptions to some of the commonly accepted assertions.
 For example, a year is accepted to be 365 days but sometimes it is 366; a month is around four weeks but not precisely 28 days, etc. So, if relevant to your case, be sure to acknowledge this.
-The calculator, however, will be precise in its results regardless of whether you are working with a leap year or not, for example.
+This online time calculator, however, will be precise in its results regardless of whether you are working with a leap year or not, for example.
 Simply be sure to provide the correct data in the forms above.

 Example 1: You might wish to cook a meal which needs to be in the oven for 6.30 hours.
-Let"s say right now it is 11:20 and you want to find out when to set the oven timer to.
+Let's say right now it is 11:20 and you want to find out when to set the oven timer to.
 You need to enter "11:20" in the "Time" box and then using the "add time" function you will enter "6" in the "hours" box and "30" in the "minutes" box.
 By hitting the "calculate" button you will be shown the result in the bottom, which in this case is 17:50, or 5:50 pm.